 Intensive Outpatient Treatment means a facility that provides services on a nonresidential basis and is intended for clients who meet the placement criteria for this component.
-This component provides structured services each day that may include ancillary psychiatric and medical services.
+This component is a component of the component of provides structured services each day that may include ancillary psychiatric and medical services.